spolu/donkey/README.md

 Install missing modules: `python-socketio`, `eventlet`, `flask` (When could not find a version that satisfies the requirement `conda install web.py` .
 I ran `conda install -c conda-forge web.py`)

+### Building

+Run 'make simulation' in terminal to build the donkey simulator

 ### Activating Environment

 To activate this environment, use `source activate dr1ve`